-Deans' and President's List The Provost publishes a Deans' list and a President's list at the end of each fall and spring semester to give recognition to outstanding academic achievement.
+Deans' and President's List The Cheif academic officer or designee publishes a Deans' list and a President's list at the end of each fall and spring semester to give recognition to outstanding academic achievement.
 To be eligible for the Deans' or Presidents list students must complete a minimum of 15 semester hours or fulltime as defined by the University Registrar.
 The Deans' list requires a semester grade point average of 3.50 and the President's list requires a 4.00 semester grade point average.